ParyaniSagar/MiniProject-STEPin/1_Requirements/Readme.md

 ## Cost and Features
 The quiz contains a file handling algorithm, where the questions are stored in a *.csv* file.

-the Format for the .csv file is
+#### Format for the .csv file is
-        "Genre Name"
+- Genre Name
-        Question No. 1
+- Question No. 1
-        Option A, Option B, Option C, Option D
+- Option A, Option B, Option C, Option D
-        Correct Option for abovequestion
+- Correct Option for abovequestion

 A score of the contestant is generated and a minimum criteria is to be passed to clear the quiz.